9 Townsville restaurants and cafes you need to try

 If you’re sticking around for dessert, Matt’s ingredient du jour is ruby chocolate, which he fuses into a delectable strawberry cheesecake.

 Hot tip: Time your visit to watch the sunset over the river and you won’t be disappointed.

 6 more Townsville restaurants worth checking out:

-- Shaw & Co – for meatballs and mood lighting in City Lane (hello, date night!)
+- Shaw & Co – for eight different types of steak and mood lighting in City Lane (hello, date night!)

-- A Touch of Salt – for choose-your-own-adventure style degustations and an exclusively vegan and vegetarian menu to boot
+- A Touch of Salt – for casual fine dining and an exclusively vegan and vegetarian menu to boot

 - GYO – get hands-on with sukiyaki and shabu-shabu or order up from the Japanese tapas menu